rmcsharry/sensei/README.md

 The `./branch.sh` script is basically the same as the `./start.sh` script, but skips running `yarn` and `heroku login`.
 Just like project names, the branch name must be unique to deploy successfully to Heroku.

-## Experimental: use GitHub workflows
+## Use GitHub workflows

-Use [GitHub](https://github.com/) to host your repository and set up CI before deploying to Heroku.
-There is a GitHub workflow file you can tinker with in `.github/workflows`.
+You can use [GitHub](https://github.com/) to host your repository and set up CI before deploying to Heroku.
+There is a GitHub workflow file to tinker with in `.github/workflows`.